Jean-François Buisson de Saint-Cosme

-Jean-François Buisson de Saint-Cosme (1667–1706) was a Canadian missionary, born in Quebec, ordained in 1690, and murdered while on a missionary trip.
+Jean-François Buisson de Saint-Cosme (born 30 January 1667[baptized 6 Feb.
+1667]–1706) was a Canadian missionary, born in Pointe Levis, Quebec, ordained in 1690 (under the secular Séminaire des Missions Étrangères), engaging in missionary with the Natchez people of the Lower Mississippi Valley, and later murdered by native Sitimaches (Chitimacha, who once occupied portions of the Valley).

-Jean-François came from a family with a high level of devotion to the Catholic Church.
+Jean-François was son of Michael Buisson or Bysson, a native of St. Cosme de Vair (Saint-Cosme-en-Vairais) in the Diocese of Le Mans, and of Suzanne de Licerasse (Delicérasse, de Lizeiras).
+He came from a family with a high level of devotion to the Catholic Church.
 His brother Michel became a priest, a sister Marie-Françoise was a nun of the Hôtel-Dieu, and an unidentified sister was a nun of the Congrégation de Notre-Dame.
 His parents administered a farm for the seminary of Quebec at Île Jésus.
-He was parish priest in Acadia from about 1692 until 1698 during the period of Joseph Robineau de Villebon and appears to have been less than successful in this pursuit.
+He was parish priest of Les Mines (Grand Pré) parish, Acadia from about 1692 until 1697 during the period of Joseph Robineau de Villebon and appears to have been less than successful in this pursuit.

-Despite his lack of success in Acadia, Father St-Cosme become one of the pioneers of the missionary work by the Jesuits in the Mississippi Valley.
+Despite his lack of success in Acadia, Father St-Cosme become one of the pioneers of the struggling missionary work undertaken by his secular mission and by the Jesuits in the Mississippi Valley.
 By the end of 1704, he was alone in this work.
 He was murdered, with three French companions and a slave, while descending the Mississippi.